Work Package Planning

 - MBO+/HBO education level (vocational education / professional education)

-You will have to have a basic understanding of work planning.
+You will have to have a basic understanding of work package planning.
 No specific educational requirements are defined.

 - Scheduling, Budget, Cost Control and Purchasing in the organization;